alexandra1599/Machine-Learning-Fundamentals/Python_Basics/Get_Started.md

 ***EXAMPLE : ordinary least squares (OLS) with Linear Regression :***

+Imagine that you wanted to test a treatment for diabetic patients.
+Machine Learning models might help you determine which patients would respond better to the treatment, based on combinations of variables.
+Even a very basic regression model, when visualized, might show information about variables that would help you organize your theoretical clinical trials.

+There are many types of regression methods, and which one you pick depends on the answer you're looking for.
+If you want to predict the probable height for a person of a given age, you'd use ***linear regression***, as you're seeking a ***numeric value***.
+If you're interested in discovering whether a type of cuisine should be considered vegan or not, you're looking for a ***category assignment*** so you would use ***logistic regression***.

 Use a single feature (for simplicity) from the diabetes dataset and try to predict the diabetes progression using this linear model.
 STEP 1 : Load dataset and split into train and test sets